 "We were on the 38th floor of the Conrad Hotel.
 The sliding door of the bathroom just started going backwards and forwards.
 It was very scary.

 "My wife grew up with earthquakes and I've been going there for 20 years.
 Earthquakes are usually just a little shudder.
-Our daughter, Jasmine, was three at the time and was incredibly calm but we were frightened.
+Our daughter, Jasmine, was three at the time and was incredibly calm but we

 "When it stopped, my wife said, 'We're never living here'.
 But her dad's dying of lung cancer and as she gets older, there's the call of home."